vtemian/blog.vtemian.com/content/post/serverless-hosting-platform.md

 Platforms like [Vercel](https://vercel.com/), [Heroku](https://www.heroku.com/), [Google Cloud Run](https://cloud.google.com/run)
-and [AWS ECS](https://aws.amazon.com/ecs/) are truly remarkable, from an engineering point of view and because they lift the burden of deploying you application and manage your infrastructure.
+and [AWS ECS](https://aws.amazon.com/ecs/) are truly remarkable, from an engineering point of view and because they lift the burden of deploying your application and manage your infrastructure.
 Kudos to Knative and Tekton for bringing such platforms closer to our reach.

 Cheers 🍺!